Social Media Marketing

-This let you complement your main featured ad with themes and stories to create an immersive experience.
+This lets you complement your main featured ad with themes and stories to create an immersive experience.

 What’s great is that each additional image can open in full-screen templates without the user ever having to leave Facebook.

-Think of it as having mini landing pages within Facebook.
+Think of it as having mini landing pages on Facebook.

 Decide Which Ad Type To Use To Achieve Your Objective